The question you’re asking is, “Are UTVs street legal in North Carolina?” And for the first time ever, we can answer, “Yes!”

 But what exactly does the law cover, and what do you need to make your UTV street legal?
 Let’s dig in.

-The new law covers four-wheeled “modified utility vehicles.”
+This law covers four-wheeled “modified utility vehicles.”
 Basically, those are UTVs and weird vehicles like the Mahindra Roxor.

-The law defines “modified utility vehicles” vaguely as a motor vehicle that’s manufactured for off-road use.
+The new law defines “modified utility vehicles” vaguely as a motor vehicle that’s manufactured for off-road use.
 But it goes on to specifically define them as having an overall length of 110 inches or greater, width of 58 inches or greater, and height of 60 inches or greater.
 They also don’t use straddle seats.
 This does not include ATVs, golf carts, utility vehicles, or riding lawn mowers.

 The bottom line is most UTVs are covered by the new law.
 Check your dimensions and see if you match: